PhD University of Michigan

 AM University of Michigan

-In addition to directing and overseeing the Master of Public Health program, McCullough is the co-investigator on the Research to Reduce Disparities in Disease (R2D2) NIH grant which trains CHM students to conduct mentored research through their medical education.
+In addition to directing DPH, McCullough is the co-investigator on the Research to Reduce Disparities in Disease (R2D2) NIH grant which trains CHM students to conduct mentored research through their medical education.
 He also conducts research on men’s health issues—especially those of black men—centered on mental health, depression, diabetes and CVD.
 Further research interests include identifying and resolving health and health delivery disparities for underserved populations and driving these research findings into experienced community benefits.
 He is widely published in academic and scholarly publications including the Journal of the National Medical Association, Health Equity, and Current Gerontology and Geriatrics Research.

 Areas of Interest

 Over his career, Wayne has taught psychology, marketing, and public health courses in a number of universities at the undergraduate and graduate level.
 While at MSU, he has taught Social and Behavioral Aspects of Public Health and the Capstone course for students in the MPH program.
-As Director, he is currently leading the program through its application and self-study for the Council on Education in Public Health (CEPH) accreditation process.
+As Director of MPH, he is currently leading the program through its self-study for the Council on Education in Public Health (CEPH) accreditation process.